Laguna Verde Nuclear Power Station: Power Uprate

-Work began in 2008 by Iberdrola and Alstom and is expected to finish late 2010.
+Work began in 2008 by Iberdrola and Alstom and finished late 2010.
 The main modifications consist in a turbine and condenser retrofit and the replacement of the electric generator, main steam reheater and the feedwater heater.
 The budget for the project is USD 605 million.

 Awards

-The following table shows the chronologic developments at Laguna Verde.

 Laguna Verde has obtained several awards.
 The plant received the National Quality Award (IFCT 2007), and Golden Award from Iberoamerican Foundation for Quality Management (FUNDIBEQ 2009).

 In 2009, Laguna Verde obtained Annual recognition as a Socially Responsible Enterprise awarded by the Mexican Center for Philanthropy.